 If an independent contractor doesn’t get payment for an invoice they can go to Small claims or seek independent legal advice for help.
 We can’t enforce payment of unpaid invoices.

 As well as paying their own tax, independent contractors may need to make their own superannuation contributions.
+There are exceptions to this, such as when a contractor is hired wholly or principally for labour – in this case, they’re considered employees for superannuation purposes, and the person that hired them is responsible for paying their superannuation.
 For more information on when superannuation is paid by the contractor or the hirer visit the Australian Taxation Office .

 Independent contractors don’t get other entitlements that employees get such as leave and notice of termination unless they negotiate for these entitlements to be included in their contract.